niranjangaire1995/Setting-up-a-Network-using-VLSM/switch and router commands.md

 ## Set Hostname (Based on Router)
-hostname mia // or nyc, san, chi
+hostname mia or nyc or san or chi

 ## Encrypt Enable Mode Password
-enable secret mia // or nyc, chi, san
+enable secret mia or nyc or chi or san